data-forge/data-forge-js/README.md

 The more advanced [`selectMany`](http://www.dotnetperls.com/selectmany) function is also available.

+Note: `select` and `selectMany` are also passed the index for each row.

 Note: Data-frames are immutable, the source data-frame remains unmodified.

 ## Series transformation